-Demand-related supply shortages at our suppliers – e.g. as a result of the sustained economic upturn – may lead to production downtime and delays in our own deliveries if there are no alternative sources of supply.
+Supply shortages at our suppliers – e.g. as a result of Brexit or the economic situation – may lead to production downtime and delays in our own deliveries if there are no alternative sources of supply.
 This would adversely affect our earnings.
 These potential risks arise specifically in connection with the procurement of components and input materials from third parties.
 This could have a negative impact on DEUTZ’s net income and on its capacity utilisation.

 We seek to mitigate these risks by carrying out intensive supplier management and ongoing monitoring of the market.

 Besides these global activities, there are three cornerstones to our procurement strategy for strategic and production-critical components: firstly, long-term supplier relationships and supply agreements; secondly, increased dual sourcing; and, thirdly, where appropriate, allocation of production to subcontractors.
 These proven approaches together minimise the procurement risks and secure the required capacity to the greatest possible extent.

 Furthermore, we supported a change of ownership at a supplier of cast parts in order to improve this supply relationship.
 This involved making a financial commitment in 2018 that may give rise to financial risks.

 In view of the measures in place, we categorise the procurement risks with regard to the attainment of our financial targets as ‘low’ in 2019.

 Fluctuations in capacity utilisation in production that result from our level of dependency on the general economic situation can, just like breakdown-related production delays, have a negative impact on profitability.